 So I simply stated, “I believe the opposite of pride is trust in God.
 Pride begs us to believe it all depends on us.
 Trusting God requires us to place our dependence on Him.
 And the pathway that leads us away from pride and into a place of truly trusting God is paved with humility.
 Humility is never bought at a cheap price.
 It will always cost us something but will be worth the price we pay.

 “Might God be using these humbling circumstances to get you to a place of deep and unshakable trust in Him?
 If God sees big things ahead for you, and I believe He does, then He must remove all hints of pride.
-Even if pride is but a tiny thorn in your heart now, when you are given a bigger position with more recognition, that pride will grow from a thorn to a dagger with the potential to kill your calling.”
+Even if pride is but a tiny thorn in your heart now, when you’re given a bigger position with more recognition, that pride grows from a thorn to a dagger with the potential to kill your calling.”

 In the Old Testament, we see God revealing this same kind of pride-stripping process by feeding the children of Israel manna in the desert for the purpose of humbling them.
 It was crucial that God prepare them to trust Him as they stepped from the desert into their destined Promised Land.

-Deuteronomy 8:2 says, “Remember how the LORD your God led you all the way in the wilderness these forty years, to humble and test you in order to know what was in your heart, whether or not you would keep his commands.”
+Deuteronomy 8:2 says, “Remember how the LORD your God led you all the way in the wilderness these forty years, to humble and test you in order to know what was in your heart, whether or not you would keep his commands” (NIV).

 So why exactly was having to eat manna so humbling?
 And what can we glean from Deuteronomy 8:3 for our own lives today?

-Here are three things I think we can take away from today’s key verse:
+Here are three things we can take away from today’s key verse:

 The children of Israel were used to looking down at the ground in Egypt and working the land to provide for themselves.
 They trusted their own hard work for their provision.
-Now, they would need to look up and trust God for His provision.
+Now, they’d need to look up and trust God for His provision.

-This manna God provided was not like the normal food the Israelites were used to providing for themselves.
-But God knew it was the perfect nourishment for those in the desert.
+This manna God provided wasn’t like the normal food the Israelites were used to providing for themselves.
+But God knew it was perfect nourishment for those in the desert.
 He knows our needs better than we do.
 God is more concerned about our ultimate good than our temporary pleasure.

 Man-made bread is not what gives the fullness of life God desires for us.
 Man-made success, riches and popularity are the same way.
-They will not fulfill us like we think they will.
-Only the Word of God can seep into the hungry places of our souls and make the dead and discouraged places within come fully alive and deeply satisfied.
+They won’t fulfill us like we think they will.
+Only the Word of God can seep into the hungry places of our souls and make what’s dead and discouraged become fully alive and deeply satisfied.
 We must want Him most of all.
-And then He will see our hearts are prepared and trustworthy to handle other things.
+And then He’ll see our hearts are prepared and trustworthy to handle other things.